andrewjoliver/HaikuGenerationWithUserInput/README.md

 # HaikuGenerationWithUserInput
-This poetry generates Haikus using word frequency analysis from a large text of poetry.
+This project generates Haikus using word frequency analysis from a large text of poetry.
 The generation of Haikus changes as the user "likes" or "dislikes" certain poems.

 The Haikus have a basic structure and novel adjectives/nouns are generated to produce novel Haikus.
 Initially, a list of nouns and adjectives (that are common in poetry) are specified.
 Word frequency analysis is used to see how many times these words occur in ~2500 lines of poetry that was compiled from the web.